-To be eligible for EOPS, CARE, and/or NextUp, a student must be a California resident, or an AB 540 student, qualify for the California College Promise Grant through the RCC Student Financial Services Office, and have earned fewer than 45 degree applicable units, (including units earned at institutions outside of RCCD).
+To be eligible for EOPS, CARE, and NeXT Up a student must be a California resident or an AB 540 student, qualify for the California College Promise Grant through RCC financial aid and have earned fewer than 70 degree applicable college units.

-For more information regarding this program, and other eligibility requirements, please contact the RCC EOPS Office at 951-222-8045, or email eops@rcc.edu.
-The EOPS office is located in the Charles A. Kane Student Service Building on the 2nd floor.
+For more information regarding this program, please contact the RCC EOPS at 951-222-8045, or email eops@rcc.edu.
+The EOPS office is in the Charles A. Kane Student Services building on the 2nd floor.

-To apply for EOPS, login to Webadvisor or MyPortal and click on the student menu.
-Under "Supplemental Applications" click on EOPS Supplemental Application and compete the form.
+To apply for EOPS, login to your RCC Portal and click on the student menu.
+Under "Supplemental Applications" click on EOPS supplemental application and compete the form.
+Once the form is completed, an EOPS specialist will contact you to attend an EOPS orientation.